2025 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 • 2025-S DCAM Shield Penny

 These varieties represent the complete range of 2025 pennies available.
-The Philadelphia and Denver mints produce hundreds of millions of pennies for everyday commerce, while San Francisco creates limited proof versions with Deep Cameo (DCAM) finishes exclusively for collector sets.
+The Philadelphia and Denver mints produced their limited 2025 business strikes for everyday commerce, while San Francisco creates proof versions with Deep Cameo (DCAM) finishes—meaning mirror-like flat fields with frosted raised designs—exclusively for annual collector sets.

 Understanding these different types helps collectors identify which versions they need for their collections and recognize the relative scarcity of each variety.